salbalkus/UWL-REU-FPF/Week2-Presentation.md

 To ask:
 - How ecologically important are unique species?
-- In how many plots should a species be present to be considered in our further analysis?
+- In how many plots should a species be present to be considered in later analysis?